-We then take into account the second recourse, i.e. the quality of the collateral and cover pool and determine the secondary uplift of up to three notches additive to the primary uplift.
-The rating levels and associated stress factors and multipliers relevant to the assessment of credit- and portfolio risk and our cash flow model will be sized relative to the intermediate covered bond rating including the primary uplift.
+The secondary uplift, up to three notches, considers the collateral and cover pool quality.
+The rating levels, stress factors, and multipliers relevant to credit and portfolio risk assessment are sized relative to the intermediate covered bond rating, including the primary uplift.